mac-stark/Coding-Projects/README.md

 # Coding-Projects
-Here is a brief overview of some of the bigger and more technical programming projects I undertook over the course of my Sophomore and Junior Years.
+Here is a brief overview of some of the more technical programming projects I undertook over the course of my Sophomore and Junior Years.

 Included in these files are the following: